Marty14000/DQDW_Airbnb_Vienna/README.md

 # DQDW_Airbnb_Vienna
-Accompanying code for written assignment on task 3 "Tidy Up Your Data"
+Accompanying Python code for written assignment on task 3 "Tidy Up Your Data"
+1. Jupyter notebook ->
+2. Dataset used ->